310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/threat_of_rain.md

 Lately, she’s been approving everything I show her with a “well, if you guys are going to do it together, then it’s all good!” and stuff, but it just makes me worried about it instead…

-I'd rather her criticise everything in detail, honestly.
+I'd rather her criticize everything in detail, honestly.

 I mean, I doubt my ideas are flawless.
 If she doesn’t properly tell me what she thinks, I'll start feeling like she doesn't really care.
 {% endbubble %}